 On Wednesday, December 2, Mom calls me at work.
 I answer immediately.
 She’s been sick; I want to make sure she’s okay.

 “Do you see the news?” she asks.
 Yes, I saw online that there was a big shooting in San Bernardino.
 “Your father is in that building and I can’t get hold of him.”

 I remember every second of that conversation and the ones that followed as I raced home—the desperate calls to hospitals to find out if he was there; to police; to information hotlines; to family members, telling them what was happening.

 I remember watching each survivor depart the buses at the reunification center, looking for my dad, hoping in some strange way I’d see his hat, though I knew he wouldn’t wear it to work.

 Dad never came home.
 He was killed that day, along with 13 coworkers.
 Another coworker and his wife declared allegiance to a terrorist organization, and shot my dad five times.
 He died within seconds.

 It still hurts, every day.
+Every challenge in my life is harder without him here, and every victory feels bittersweet.
+Not a day goes by that I do not miss him.
 I am not the same person I was before December 2.
 But I am forever grateful for the time we had together, and I will always cherish our memories, especially those we made in those last few weeks.